liferay/liferay-docs/develop/tutorials/articles/31-migrating-a-liferay-6-application/01-migrating-existing-code-to-liferay-7.markdown

 multi-module projects, this also means that a certain module can be updated independently.
 For instance, if a JSP is changed due to a security issue, the web (client) module can be updated while the persistence modules remain unchanged.
 This could mean applications that usually had to wait for new Liferay releases could see independent releases between Liferay versions.

 Module dependencies are explicitly listed within a module.
 A module refuses to run unless all dependencies are met, thus eliminating obscure run time errors.
-Another common deployment issue for WAR-style applications has to do with using multiple versions of the same library in an environment.
+Another common deployment issue for traditional applications has to do with using multiple versions of the same library in an environment.
 The class loader merges classes from multiple versions of a library, leading to very hard to troubleshoot and obscure problems.
 Module versions, however, can be stated explicitly in the dependency, eliminating these types of issues.

-Now that you have some ammunition to make an informed decision on whether to stop after converting your application's plugins to WAR-style Liferay 7 plugins, or to continue on with modularizing the Liferay 7 WAR-style plugins.
-The next tutorial takes you through the first step of adapting WAR-style plugins to Liferay 7's APIs.
+Now that you have some ammunition to make an informed decision on whether to stop after adapting your application's plugins to Liferay 7, or to continue on with modularizing them.
+The next tutorial takes you through the first step: adapting plugins to Liferay 7's API.

 **Related Topics**